derekhuynen/Macro_Maker/ReadMe.md

 - Recording captures only mouse clicks (left, right, middle) with their screen coordinates and the delay since the previous action.
 - Playback moves from the current cursor position to the next recorded position using `random_mouse_movement.ahk` (Bezier curve with ease-in/out) and then clicks using `click_bloom.ahk` (moves slightly within a radius and clicks).
 - Screen coordinates are used (`CoordMode "Mouse", "Screen"`) for consistency across apps/monitors.

+### Playback control and looping

+- Press F9 to start playback; press F9 again to stop immediately (cancel-aware between steps and delays).
+- Toggle loop mode with Shift+F9.
+When loop is ON, the macro repeats until you press F9 to stop.

 ### Save Format (INI)